raviqqe/stak/doc/src/content/docs/no-std-no-alloc.md

 #![no_std]
 ```

-Then, import data structures to initialize virtual machines of Stak Scheme with.
+Then, import data structures that we initialize virtual machines of Stak Scheme with from the `stak` crate.

 ```rust
 use stak::{